MFrackowiak/mf-simple-calendar/README.md

 2. Application logic - `Calendar` implementing most of the app logic - like user privileges to perform certain actions or checking correct format of received data.
 3. Presentation - REST-like API based on Flask framework, which only checks completness of received requests.

-To simplify conversion of data to JSON format, python dictionaries are widely used format returned by methods.
+To simplify conversion of data to JSON format, python dictionaries are widely used format returned.

 ## API